solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/xslt_transformation/_index.md

 message formats to differ by performing the translation within Gloo Edge.
 We leverage powerful XSLT transformations to allow for an XML-based SOAP service to communicate with a JSON client.

-{{% notice note %}}
-The XSLT transformation feature was introduced with **Gloo Edge Enterprise**, release 1.8.0-beta3.
-If you are using an earlier version, this tutorial will not work.
-{{% /notice %}}

 # Setup

 {{< readfile file="/static/content/setup_notes" markdown="true">}}